-Almost all CCPs (95%) suggested that their clearing members did not express any concerns to them regarding meeting their margin requirements during March of 2020; in addition they did not make changes to their processes for calling margin ITD.
+Almost all CCPs (95%) suggested that their clearing members expressed no concerns to them about meeting their margin requirements during March 2020; in addition they made no changes to their processes for calling margin ITD.
 The remainder reported late-in-the-day calls as the main concern of members.
 However, a wide variety of criteria and thresholds for triggering their ITD margin call processes were described by CCPs.
-Out of all used criteria, margin erosion-based metrics - ie comparing the intraday profit and loss change to IM held - was the most commonly reported method, albeit often as part of a multi-criteria process.47
+Out of all the criteria used, margin erosion-based metrics - ie comparing the intraday profit with loss change to IM held - was the most commonly reported method, albeit often as part of a multi-criteria process.49